dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     Similarly: Never connect a device directly to a pi input pin if it's not putting out around 3v.
 Higher and the r/pi pins will shut down (or the pi will fry); lower, the pi will not register it.

+  - Do a quick internet search for the device name and "application note" (for examples and suggestions) and "errata" (for bugs).

+    I'd also suggest redoing it by adding "forum" or "bare metal" to pull up more obscure issues --- especially for hardware restrictions not mentioned in any official document.

   - Start by using polling to get device results rather than jumping right into interrupts.